 Penn is firmly committed to ensuring this education is available to the brightest minds.
 We are need-blind through the evaluation and selection of our class, meaning we do not take a student’s financial background into consideration when making admissions decisions for citizens or permanent residents of the United States, Canada and Mexico.
 Penn's financial aid is need-based only.
 We do not award academic or talent-based, such as athletic or music, scholarships.
 Instead, all aid is devoted to helping families who need financial assistance to afford Penn.
 All admitted students who demonstrate need will have their full financial need met throughout their undergraduate years at Penn; we will meet 100% of the demonstrated need.
 Finally, our financial aid packages do not include loans.
-All aided students are awarded no-loan aid packages, allowing them to graduate debt-free.
+All aided students are awarded all-grant aid packages, allowing them to graduate debt-free.

 Our Admissions Selection Committee looks forward to reviewing your accomplishments, learning about your ideas and dreams, and getting a sense of what you might contribute to the Penn community.

 High School Preparation